How to Grow and Care for Palm Care Growing Tips

 - Soak seeds in warm water for 24 hours.

-- Plant seeds in a well-draining potting mix and cover lightly with soil.
+- Plant seeds in a well-draining potting mix, covering them lightly with soil.

-- Place in a warm, humid environment and keep the soil moist.
+- Place in a warm, humid environment and keep the soil consistently moist.

-- Germination can take several weeks to months.
+- Germination can take several weeks to months, so be patient.

 Division

-- Choose a mature palm with multiple stems.
+- Select a mature palm with multiple stems.

 - Carefully remove the plant from its pot and gently separate the root ball.